mkane2/team-based-learning/README.md

 4. CLI `heroku run rake db:migrate`

 ## Steps for running a course the first time
+1. Login with the email and password from `config/application.rb`
+2. Change your password in `/users/edit`
+3. Create a new course
+4. Create or import the number of teams your course requires
+5. Create or import a quiz
+6. Create or import questions for your quizzes
+7. Import a list of your students or give your students instructions to create their own accounts

 ## Contributing
 Pull requests are very welcome!
 See the [Trello](https://trello.com/b/oyKJR0Eq/tbl) for the current to-do list.